-A fire broom is specially designed with fire-resistant bristles and is useful for sweeping embers back into the burned area.
+Fire Brooms are specially designed with fire-resistant bristles and is useful for sweeping embers back into the burned area.
 Fire brooms can be used to sweep the edges of backfires to extinguish small flames.
 Fire brooms are light weight and easy to use.